keeferrourke/la-capitaine-icon-theme/README.md

     cd ~/.icons
     git clone https://github.com/keeferrourke/la-capitaine-icon-theme.git

+Alternatively, there is an [AUR PKGBUILD](https://aur.archlinux.org/packages/la-capitaine-icon-theme-git) available, so if you're on Arch Linux, simply run:

+    yaourt -S la-capitaine-icon-theme-git

+and keep yourself on the _bleeding edge_ of this repo :)

 ### Configuration
 La Capitaine comes with a configuration script which attempts to determine your distribution and desktop environment.
 Using this information, La Capitaine updates several system icons and icons used for mime-types.